Empty shipyard and suicides as 'Hyundai Town' grapples with grim future | MarketScreener

 That means more pain for Ulsan and other export hubs.

-South Korean President Moon designated Ulsan and several other cities as “industrial crisis zones" in May, setting aside 1 trillion won ($890 million) this year to support affected workers and suppliers, and to promote new industries.
+South Korean President Moon designated Ulsan and several other cities as “industrial crisis zones" in May, setting aside 1 trillion won (706 million pounds) this year to support affected workers and suppliers, and to promote new industries.

 Moon says the chaebol-oriented economic policy has reached its limit, and has widened the gap between haves and have-nots.